ctu-mrs/mrs_uav_system/README.md

 * compile the workspace,
 * added configuration lines into your *~/.bashrc*.

-To start the automatic installation, please paste the following code into your terminal and press **enter**
+To start the automatic installation, please paste the following code into your terminal and press **enter**.
+You might be prompted a few times to confirm something by pressing enter.
 ```bash
 cd /tmp
 echo 'mkdir -p ~/git